 Benzene is used to make other chemicals for use in materials such as plastics, various resins, nylon, other synthetic fibers, some types of rubber, lubricants, dyes, detergents, drugs, and pesticides.

 Benzene is a natural element of crude oil, though it is usually synthesized from other compounds present in petroleum.
-The chemical is regularly used as a substitute for lead, and Benzene now makes up to two percent of every gallon of gasoline.
+The chemical is regularly used as a substitute for lead, and it now makes up to two percent of every gallon of gasoline.

 Based on evidence from past and recent studies, the International Agency for Research on Cancer (IARC), a part of the World Health Organization (WHO), has classified Benzene as “carcinogenic to humans.”
-The agency reported that Benzene directly causes acute myeloid leukemia (AML).
+The agency reported that it directly causes acute myeloid leukemia (AML).

 The U.S National Toxicology Program (NTP), formed from several U.S government agencies including the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Food and Drug Administration (FDA), has classified Benzene as “known to be a human carcinogen.”